Anthony Housefather: In Parliament

 Housefather received considerable acclaim for his chairing of the Standing Committee on Justice and Human Rights, with committee members from all parties praising his handling of the difficult committee hearings on the assisted dying bill C-14.
 Housefather also helped lead several unanimous reports through the committee, including the Human Trafficking in Canada Report, Report to Better Support Mental Health for Jurors, and Access to the Justice System including via Legal Aid and the Court Challenges Program.
-He also led the fight in passing the Bill S-201, An Act to prohibit and prevent genetic discrimination.
+He also led the fight in passing Bill S-201, An Act to prohibit and prevent genetic discrimination.

 As of May 20, 2016, no rookie Liberal MP had spoken more in the House of Commons than Housefather.